FivemTools/ft_player/README.md

 ### Prerequisites

 ```
-ft_libs last 1.1 or more
+ft_core last 1.0 or more
-ft_database 1.1 or more
 ```

 ### Installing